cl3225/CHAZ.github.io/README.md

 ## Basic CHAZ structure

-In CHAZ, Namelist.py controls all global variables such as the source of the global model forcing, the ensemble member of that global model, the version of genesis module, numbers of track and intensity ensemble, and whether you are doing CHAZ-pre or CHAZ downscaling.
+In CHAZ, Namelist.py defines all global variables such as the source of the global model forcing, the ensemble members of that global model, the version of genesis module, numbers of track and intensity ensemble members, and whether you are doing CHAZ-pre or CHAZ downscaling.
 In theory, Namelist.py is the only file you need to modify.
-CHAZ.py reads in Namelist.py and is the script that call for all the modules/subroutines.
-Below we describe input varables that need to be modified when conducting CHAZ-pre and CHAZ downscaling.
+CHAZ.py reads in Namelist.py and is the script that calls for all the modules/subroutines.
+Below we describe input variables that need to be modified when conducting CHAZ-pre and CHAZ downscaling.

 `input`: the directory containing best track data from NHC and JTWC